-Infamous for its meager salaries (average pay is the lowest at around $71K), slightly more than half of Pace students still call New York, N.Y. keeps the largest number of Pace grads among cities despite the fact that it offers the lowest median compensation ($71K).
+New York, N.Y. keeps the largest number of Pace grads among cities despite the fact that it offers the lowest median compensation ($71K).
 Pace alumni in search of the largest paycheck, on the other hand, will find it in White Plains, N.Y. where $130K is the average pay.
-Other cities of interest include Nashville, Tenn. and Jersey City, N.J. are popular choices as well.
+Nashville, Tenn. and Jersey City, N.J. are popular choices as well.

 Benefits and Perks